Rates and Regulations

 • A person currently certified as completing a wilderness first aid course as approved by DATCP.

-• Each participant must bring a signed health form (by parent or guardian in the youth’s case), including a complete medical history, guardian’s consent for emergency medical treatment, and an indication of any special needs.
-The group’s First Aid Coordinator will keep these forms, and the group will retain the health forms and health log after the visit.(ATCP 78.19(2) & ATCP 78.19(7)(a)&(c)).
+• These health forms should include a complete medical history, guardian’s consent for emergency medical treatment, and indication of any special needs.
+The group’s First Aid Coordinator will keep these forms, and the group will retain the health forms and health log after the visit.
+Schools and other organized groups are welcome to utilize their existing health forms if they meet these standards.

 • First Aid Coordinators are responsible for providing care only within the scope of practice of their certifications.

-• Upham Woods staff may not administer any medications; however, staff carry First Aid kits and can provide basic first aid supplies.
+• Upham Woods staff may not administer medications; however, staff carry First Aid kits and can provide basic first aid supplies.

 Head Lice